Colors of noise: Generation

 Colored noise can be computer-generated by first generating a white noise signal, Fourier-transforming it, then multiplying the amplitudes of the different frequency components with a frequency-dependent function.
-Matlab programs are available to generate power-law colored noise in one or any number of dimensions.
+MATLAB programs are available to generate power-law colored noise in one or any number of dimensions.

 Identification of power law frequency noise

-Identifying the dominant noise type in a time series has many applications including clock stability analysis and market forecasting.
+Identifying the dominant noise type in a time series has many applications, including clock stability analysis and market forecasting.
 There are two algorithms based on autocorrelation functions that can identify the dominant noise type in a data set provided the noise type has a power law spectral density.

 Lag(1) autocorrelation method (non-overlapped)

-The first method for doing noise identification is based on a paper by W.J Riley and C.A Greenhall.
-First the lag(1) autocorrelation function is computed and checked to see if it is less than one third (which is the threshold for a stationary process):
+The first method for doing noise identification is based on a paper by Riley and Greenhall.
+First the lag(1) autocorrelation function is computed and checked to see whether it is less than one third (which is the threshold for a stationary process):